The Camp Program

 T’FILLOT (PRAYER SERVICES)

 Every morning, every edah (division/age group) participates in morning t’fillot (prayer services).
-Our t’fillot are molded to fit each age group and are focused on making prayer relevant and meaningful for our hanichim.
+Our t’fillot are molded to fit each age group and are focused on making prayer relevant, meaningful, and fun for our hanichim.
 With the ongoing help of madrichim and other tzevet, hanichim will leave Ramah with greater abilities for synagogue participation and leadership.

 All t’fillot are egalitarian.